24.2 A2 Level BETA

 Contrast allows us to distinguish between different types of tissue.
 It is determined by:

-• X-ray Hardness: "Hard" X-rays have higher energy (shorter $\lambda$) and are more penetrating, which actually reduces contrast.
+• X-ray Hardness: "Hard" X-rays have higher energy (shorter λ\lambda) and are more penetrating, which actually reduces contrast.
 "Soft" X-rays have lower energy and provide better contrast but are more likely to be absorbed by the body, increasing the radiation dose to the patient.

 • Contrast Media: When imaging soft tissues with similar attenuation coefficients (e.g., the intestines vs. surrounding muscle), a contrast medium like Barium or Iodine is used.
-These have high $Z$ values, making them highly opaque to X-rays.
+These have high ZZ values, making them highly opaque to X-rays.

 Factors Affecting Sharpness